dakshbhatia/brainOS/docs/OpenAI_API_GUIDE.md

 # OpenAI API Compatible Endpoints

-This guide explains how to use the OpenAI-compatible API endpoints in Osaurus.
+This guide explains how to use the OpenAI-compatible API endpoints in BrainOS.

 ## Available Endpoints